Why I Spent The Holidays In Hospital Part 2

 As they poked and prodded me to find out how the numbness was progressing they said they now needed me to turn over on to my front so they could administer the nerve block.
-I don’t like lying on my front as it makes me feel nauseous over time.
+I don’t like lying on my front as it makes me feel nauseous after a short time.
 I told them this and they said it would only be for a few minutes.

 They want me to turn myself over if I can.
 At this point I couldn’t feel or move anything below my ribcage so I was pretty adamant that I wasn’t going to be able to do that.
 They gathered around me, someone counted down and suddendly I was on my front feeling very uncomfortable despite not being able to feel half of my body.
 I was very aware that my arse was now probably completely expose to everyone due to the way the surgical gown had been tied.
-Making my peace with situations I can’t control is something the hardest part of the situation!
+Making my peace with situations I can’t control is sometimes the hardest aspect of my life!

 I didn’t feel any of what happened during those few minutes but I imagine they injected something into the top of my leg, and based on how long it took it was a fair amount of that something.
-I was then flipped over again back on to my back and was wheeled into the theatre.
+I was then flipped over again and was wheeled into the theatre.

-It’s an odd feeling that I’ve seen (yes, that may not make sense) twice now to look down at my legs and discover that one of them is being held aloft when it feels like it’s just resting on the table.
-Very odd sensation.
+It’s an odd feeling that I’ve seen (yes, I know that doesn’t sound right) twice now, to look down at my legs and discover that one of them is being held aloft when it feels like it’s just resting on the table.
+Very odd sensation indeed.